The Healthy Home Guide Is Here!

 pumpkin pie fudge

-Pumpkin Pie Fudge – Tips
+Healthy Pumpkin Fudge – Tips

 Once the paleo pumpkin fudge is frozen, leave it on the counter for just a few minutes to thaw a bit before slicing.
 For extra precision, run your knife under hot water, then wipe dry before cutting the pumpkin fudge.